Revised January 23, 2020

 But social CRM extends traditional CRM features by adding social media accounts to each contact record, and capturing social interactions as well as more traditional communication like phone calls and email messages.

 Social CRM systems don’t simply track a larger amount of customer data, however.
 More significantly, they shift the focus of CRM from data collection to prospect and customer engagement.
+Social CRM tools may be integrated with promotions management software to communicate specific promotional offers (sales, discounts, coupons, etc.) to select groups of customers.

 According to Data2CRM, “the dynamic engagement with the leads and prospects, instead of uninvolved messages, is the striking difference of social CRM” compared to traditional CRM.
 “Social CRM extends the boundaries of digital marketing with two-way interaction while traditional CRM focuses on the promotion of its product or service…social CRM places customer interests instead of data into the core of company’s strategy.”